AlfianKamil9/capstone-project/README.md

    npx sequelize-cli db:seed:undo:all
    ```

-6. Add `serviceaccountkey.json` from your service account
+6. Add file `serviceaccountkey.json` from your service account

    ```bash
    #Example - Please Change with your serviceaccountkey